 Antibiotics.
-Your doctor may perform tests to identify what type of staph bacteria is behind your infection, and to help choose the antibiotic that will work best.
-Antibiotics commonly prescribed to treat staph infections include certain cephalosporins, nafcillin or related antibiotics, sulfa drugs or vancomycin.
+Your doctor may perform tests to identify of the staph bacteria behind your infection, and to help choose the antibiotic that will work best.
+Antibiotics commonly prescribed to treat staph infections include certain cephalosporins, nafcillin or related antibiotics, sulfa drugs, or vancomycin.

 Vancomycin increasingly is required to treat serious staph infections because so many strains of staph bacteria have become resistant to other traditional medicines.
 But vancomycin and some other antibiotics have to be given intravenously.